hypnoglow/dotfiles/README.md

 This is mine dotfiles. ^^

-# Install on a new machine:
+# Installation

+Install script checks, if there is an existing destination file for each dotfile.
+If it is a symlink, script removes it, otherwise backup it do backupDir ("~/.dotfiles~" by default).

     cd
     git clone git@gitlab.com:hypnoglow/dotfiles.git dotfiles